List of Roman Emperors

-A list of Roman Emperors, including a few comments to add colour and memorable highlights.
+A Roman Emperors list, including a few more detailed comments to add colour and memorable highlights for many of these individuals!

 READ MORE

-The following list of ancient Roman Emperors provides an easy overview of who, when and what happened during the long course of the Roman Empire.
+The following ancient Roman Emperors list provides an easy overview of who, when and what happened during the long course of the Roman Empire.
 The list starts with “The 12 Caesars“.

 The Pax Romana Begins